preservim/vim-colors-pencil/README.markdown

 * Use for both code and prose, though it’s definitely geared towards the latter
 * Light and dark variants
-* iTerm color scheme available, for use in console-based Vim
+* iTerm color scheme available, for use in terminal-based Vim

 ## Requirements